MrAtiF/cinderella/README.md

 ##### How to compile:

-//Until an automated method is set up, this is how to manually compile.//
+Until an automated method is set up, this is how to manually compile.

 1. Go to http://www.shrinker.ch/
 2. Upload all files in the working folder and `Shrink!`